 Inoue (2019) concludes Labor-Based Grading Contracts with an invitation and thoughtful reflection: “How do we judge language so people stop killing each other?” (p.
 307).
 Racism is an existential, cultural, structural, and institutional problem, and this book moves us along in understanding how writing assessment might intervene.
 Creating a classroom based on compassion complemented by an assessment ecology focused on problematizing traditional, quality-based language standards and implementing a labor-based grading contract might move teachers to be more compassionate and share in learning and suffering.
 This is good work that allows us to think about institutional, program, and classroom values and aligning those values with assessment practices.
 Labor-Based Grading Contracts will be remembered alongside Inoue’s other award-winning contributions to teaching and assessing writing, and rightfully so.
 All writing teachers should attempt to better understand how their assessment practices have biases that work for and against specific student populations—and all writing teachers can grow in mindfulness and compassion.
 I take with me two thoughts: (a) grading is problematic (Bauman, 1997; Bear, Slaughter, Mantz, & Farley-Ripple, 2017; Belanoff, 1991; Bleich, 1997; Charnley, 1978; Danielewicz & Elbow, 2009; Elbow, 1993; Kohn, 2011), and because grading is problematic (b) we must find, test, and use assessment practices that are fairer that help create more sustainable classrooms and communities.

 Shane A. Wood is an assistant professor of English at the University of Southern Mississippi.
 His research interests include writing assessment, teacher response, and multimodal pedagogy.
-His work has appeared in journals such as WPA: Writing Program Assessment and Computers and Composition.
+His work has appeared in journals such as WPA: Writing Program Administration and Computers and Composition.
 His most recent project is Pedagogue, a podcast about teachers talking writing.